Accommodations and English Learner Supports for Educators

 ACT Policy for English Learners

 ACT will review the request.
 Requests are normally processed in 10-14 business days.

 You'll receive an email when the Decision Notification is available to view in TAA.

 - Print a copy of the decision notification and provide it to the examinee.

 If the request has been approved:

 - For National testing: The examinee must submit photo identification.
 Testing location will be provided on the examinee’s admission ticket.

-- For Special testing: The first approval will assume the school is willing to test Special Testing, unless noted by the school.
+- For Special testing: The examinee must submit photo identification.
+The first approval will assume the school is willing to test Special Testing, unless noted by the school.
 Any subsequent requests will require the school to recertify their ability to administer Special testing during the published window.

 Once certified, Materials for special testing will be sent to the school prior to the test date.

 - You may use TAA to edit the existing request and provide additional documentation for reconsideration.